 If you are going to purchase D-mannose, make sure it is from a trusted company with reliable reviews.
 It also helps if the brand provides transparency as to where and how the D-mannose is sourced, and a certificate of analysis, showing what the product contains.

 There has been no study reporting the toxicity of D-mannose in humans.
-However, it is worth mentioning that D-mannose is toxic to honeybees when given as a sole source of food and it can blind genetically modified mice.
+However, it may be worth mentioning that D-mannose is toxic to honeybees when given as a sole source of food and it can blind genetically modified mice.
 What the implications of this may be for humans (if any), is not known.

 What Are The Possible Side Effects Of Using D-Mannose?